ansible/ansible-rulebook/docs/installation.rst

 Compiling jpy
 ---------------------

-To compile `jpy` from source at installation time, you will need to install the additional dependencies:
+To compile `jpy` from source at installation time, you will need to install the following additional dependencies:

 * maven
 * gcc